czmyt/steve/tech-notes/orange-data-mining-install-windows.md

-# Procedure to install and configure the [Orange Data Mining](https://orangedatamining.com/) software for Windows.
+# How to install and setup the [Orange Data Mining](https://orangedatamining.com/) software for Windows.

 By [Steve Schmidt (steve@czmyt.com)](mailto:steve@czmyt.com).